Jakarta Airport – an 11-hour Layover with children

 The FX Mall, in the Senayan district of Jakarta, has a super slide within the complex, called Atmos-Fear!
 It is not a huge mall, but the slide is super!

-- 72-metre transparent cylindrical slide
+- 72-meter transparent cylindrical slide

 - Crash helmets and padded suit provided!